 Our students are all given the opportunity to explore their passions, whether they are in sports, languages, technology, drama, music or art.
 Our clubs change regularly to allow children to try a number of activities during the school year and are intended to keep children active, interested and challenged.
-Some examples of our clubs include: yoga, story-telling, cooking, dance, tennis, music, indoor climbing, unihockey, football, judo, guitar, construction, playball, chees, cross-country, scouts, recorder, arts & crafts, The Art of Recycling, choir, gardening, golf, volleyball, sailing, classics, hip-hop, netball, science, circuit training for teens, Design & Technology club and drama.
-In addition we can facilitate for private music lessons.
+Some examples of our clubs include: NASA's GLOBE science club, yoga, Formula 1, swim team, maths challenge, cooking, first aid, dance, Harry Potter club, choir, film & media, Model United Nations, unihockey, football, judo, Magical Arts, construction, cross-country, arts & crafts, rugby, table tennis, Design & Technology club and drama.
+In addition we can facilitate for private music and language lessons.

 Extra-curricular activities help children to develop confidence, socialise with others and learn self-discipline.
 Our staff offer many of the clubs.
 We also work with a number of partners in the Geneva/Lausanne area to offer activities beyond school facilities as well as on campus.